The Drop

 Vikings

-sentenced 2026-07-12 by the guide
+sentenced 2026-07-22 by the guide

 The Premise

-"Vikings" is Michael Hirst's History Channel saga, running six seasons from 2013 to 2020, now parked on Netflix as a 79-episode monolith.
+"Vikings" is Michael Hirst's History Channel saga, running six seasons from 2013 to 2020, now parked on Netflix as an 89-episode monolith.
 Hirst is the guy who wrote "Elizabeth" and ran "The Tudors," so this is prestige-costume-drama muscle memory pointed at ninth-century Scandinavia.
 It follows Ragnar Lothbrok (Travis Fimmel), a farmer who's convinced there's more of the world to raid west of Scandinavia than his chieftain wants to admit.
 Early episodes set up his household — his shieldmaiden wife Lagertha (Katheryn Winnick), his brother Rollo (Clive Standen), the eccentric boat-builder Floki (Gustaf Skarsgård) — and end with Ragnar's first illegal voyage across the North Sea toward the monasteries of England, where a monk named Athelstan (George Blagden) gets swept back into his orbit.

 The Case For